 Emergency department syndromic surveillance system

-The Emergency Department Syndromic Surveillance System (EDSSS) monitors the daily visits in a network of emergency departments across England and Northern Ireland.
+The Emergency Department Syndromic Surveillance System (EDSSS) monitors the daily visits in a network of emergency departments across England (and Northern Ireland to March 2018).
 We analyse this data daily, and publish a weekly report.